rodrigogarces/Arduino-RGB-led-strip/README.md

 ## Usage
 #### On procesing
-1. Pick a RGB value from rgb color mixer
+1. Pick a RGB value from RGB color mixer
 2. Apply luminance to rgb values
 3. Send values via serial to arduino

 #### On arduino
-1. Receive rgb values (with luminance applied)
+1. Receive RGB values (with luminance applied)
-2. Adjust individual rgb colors to reduce color deviance (based on led specific)
+2. Adjust individual RGB colors to reduce color deviance (based on led specific)
 3. Adjust gamma to improve color accuracy
 4. Send values to leds